learntocodewithson/simple-sorting-algo-app/README.md

  - Input:
   - Enter a sequence of numbers <separated by space>:
    - getline, split string by space and store it in array
- - Question: Sort by asc or desc
-   - if asc, sort by ascending order
-   - else if desc, sort by descending order
  - Display Result
+  - UNSORTED
+  - ASCENDING ORDER
+  - DESCENDING ORDER